 Software Fees and Web Development

-If you’re running your label online, you’ll need to budget for software and web development costs.
+If you’re running your label online, you’ll need to budget for record label management software and web development costs.
 This can include website hosting, email marketing, and social media tools.

 Marketing is essential to the success of any business and your record label is no exception.
-You’ll need to budget for advertising, public relations, and online marketing.
+You’ll need to budget for advertising, public relations, and online marketing for your record label marketing strategies.

 If your artists are releasing records, you’ll need to budget for recording costs.
 This can include studio time, engineer fees, and mastering costs.